manjeetsharma0796/todo/README.md

   - Remove the hardcoded html elements and create them dynamically from javascript code.
 Use the same task from previous requirement

 Requirement 3:
   - Remove the hardcoded todo tasks, provide a feature to add todo task.

 Requirement 4:
   - Add a feature to mark a task done.
 When a task is marked done it should be strike out.

 Requirement 5:

   - Add a feature to mark a task undone.
 When a task is marked undone or it is not done there should be no strike out.

+Requirement 6:

+  - Provide an option to display tasks in alphabetic order on demand.
+Default should be the order in which tasks should order based on order they are created.